jmsdnns/blag/content/tech/eyes/index.md

 $ eyes --ports 80,443,8080,8443 127.0.0.1
 ```

 A simple help menu would tell the user a target is required and that they can, but don't have to, choose which ports to scan.
-And of course, that there is a help menu.
+The help menu should follow POSIX tradition and look like what we see below.

 ```shell
 $ eyes